Louis is a practicing physician who writes on various health topics. He focuses on case studies of patients and unusual complications.

 Continuous assessment of the BUN and creatinine levels is necessary to monitor response to treatment and progression of the condition.
 Diuretics are not useful in this case since the patient is already dehydrated.
 However, its use may be warranted during overload.

-If there are other electrolyte imbalance, it should also be addressed.
+If there are other electrolyte imbalances, they should also be addressed.
 For instance, a marked change in serum potassium may cause cardiac compromise.
 Calcium gluconate or insulin may be given to antagonize the effect of potassium or may cause electrolyte shift, respectively.

 Fluid and Electrolyte Replacement Is a Must!